-The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, based upon the number of shares of common stock, on an as-converted basis, outstanding as of September 30, 2015, up to an additional shares of common stock will be eligible for sale in the public market, of which approximately shares are held by directors, executive officers and other affiliates and will be subject to the manner of sale, volume limitations and public reporting requirements of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
-Jefferies LLC may however, in its sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
+The lock-up agreements pertaining to shares of common stock held prior to this offering will expire 180 days from the date of this prospectus.
+After such lock-up agreements expire, based upon the number of shares of common stock, on an asconverted basis, outstanding as of December 31, 2015, 16,136,112 shares of common stock will be eligible for sale in the public market, of which approximately 9,483,074 shares are held by directors, executive officers and 5% stockholders and their affiliates, and will be subject to the manner of sale, volume limitations and public reporting requirements of Rule 144 under the Securities Act.
+Jefferies LLC and Barclays Capital Inc. may however, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

-After this offering, the holders of approximately shares of our common stock, or approximately % of our outstanding common stock as of September 30, 2015, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
-Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
-Any sales of securities by these stockholders could have a negative impact on the market price of our common stock.
+After this offering, the holders of approximately 4,078,029 shares of our common stock, or approximately 25.3% of our outstanding common stock as of December 31, 2015, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
+The shares of common stock issuable upon the exercise of warrants to acquire an aggregate of 1,520,284 shares of our common stock to be issued to certain investors upon the closing of this offering will also be entitled to rights with respect to registration under the Securities Act.
+Registration of any of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
+Any sales of securities by these stockholders could have a negative impact on the market price of our securities.